 provide information for safety.

-For medical devices, specific considerations as to what level of human oversight is necessary according to the level of risk associated with possibly e.g. robotic driven surgical medical device intervention where a healthcare professional oversees the operation and has variable possibilities for ‘override’.
+For medical devices, specific considerations as to what level of human oversight is necessary and appropriate according to the level of risk associated with possibly e.g. robotic driven surgical medical device intervention where a healthcare professional oversees the operation and has variable possibilities to ‘override’ the MDAI.
 However, the software design should not allow human intervention in critical parts of the surgical operation whereby leaving the patient at risk.
-The manufacturer must include considerations as part of the risk assessment and management.
+The manufacturer must include considerations as part of the risk assessment and management..

-hMDAI.representative of the intend purpose, (to the extent possible) MDAII

-MDAIntroduce clinical and p

-MDAIMDAI. additional

-put in place MDAI MDAI

-.
-MDAI
+How do the MDR/IVDR and AIA approach informed consent in the context of MDAI?

+The MDR/IVDR and AIA both include provisions aimed at protecting individual rights through transparency and informed interaction with MDAI.

+Under the MDR and IVDR, informed consent is explicitly required in the context of clinical investigations and performance studies (MDR Article 69, IVDR Article 59).
+These provisions ensure that individuals participating in such studies are adequately informed of the risks, benefits, and objectives of MDAI.

+The AIA complements these requirements by introducing additional transparency obligations that extend to the general deployment of AI systems.
+Article 50(1) requires that individuals interacting with an AI system be informed that they are doing so.
+Furthermore, Article 14 on human oversight and Article 13 on transparency reinforce the need to provide deployers and affected persons with sufficient information to understand the system’s capabilities, limitations, and potential risks.

+Together, these requirements contribute to safeguarding patient autonomy and support the ethical deployment of MDAI systems.

+How do the MDR/IVDR and AIA address the traceability of AI algorithms used in MDAI?